rav3ndust/nsbarriers/README.md

 - Install the extension on **Chromium** and **Chromium-based browsers**: [Nightshade Barriers on Chromium](https://chrome.google.com/webstore/detail/nightshade-barriers/bkjhmmmjmofjiidchigfgnbgmminkknl)
 - Install the extension on **Firefox** and **Firefox-based browsers**: [Nightshade Barriers on Firefox](https://addons.mozilla.org/en-US/firefox/addon/nsbarriers/)

-# How to install on Chromium
+## How to install locally on Chromium

 To use the Chrome extension, you should be running Chrome or a Chromium-based browser, such as Brave.